|

 8 oz. white chocolate, chopped

-stirring over medium heat until chocolate is melted and
+medium heat until chocolate is melted and mixture is smooth,

 Garnish: